 To install Geany in Ubuntu, run below command in terminal and enter password when prompted.

 A sample screenshot Geany text editor at work:

 Bluefish is perfect for developers, programmers.
-It is simple and have lots of cool features in built.
-It has a small one-time learning curve before you use.
-In a snapshot – its perfect for entry level programmers.
+It is simple and has lots of cool features inbuilt.
+It has a small one-time learning curve before you use it.
+In a snapshot – it’s perfect for entry-level programmers.

-Features to look for: In-built file browser, a character map, in built documentations, PHP and Apache support, Tabbed editor, CSS, HTML5 generator.
+- Features to look for: In-built file browser, a character map, in-built documentation, PHP and Apache support, Tabbed editor, CSS, HTML5 generator.

 How to install Bluefish

-To install Bluefish in Ubuntu, run below command in terminal and enter password when prompted:
+To install Bluefish in Ubuntu, run the below command in the terminal and enter the password when prompted:

 sudo apt-get install bluefish